NCEAS/metacat/docs/user/metacat/source/authinterface.rst

 If ORCID authentication is not suitable for your deployment, a custom authentication mechanism can be built.
 Metacat is written such that this Authentication provider is replaceable with another class that implements the same interface (``AuthInterface``).
-As an Administrator, you have the choice to provide an alternative implementation of ``AuthInterface`` and then configuring **metacat-site.properties** to use that class for authentication instead of ORCID authentication.
+As an Administrator, you have the choice to provide an alternative implementation of ``AuthInterface`` and then configure **metacat-site.properties** to use that class for authentication instead of ORCID authentication.

 .. include:: ./properties-overview.rst